mcmullarkey/local-dougdoug/README.md

 - If I could make a spooky fortune teller for a Halloween party

 I decided to share because I thought folks might find it interesting to get into the guts of how to make a system like this work.

+## Non-Docker installation and usage

+Note: Not recommended unless for educational purposes!
+Breaking changes may occur that make this walkthrough obselete at any point.

+If you'd like to follow this walkthrough at a point where the walkthrough will work, you can clone this repo and revert to commit c128187.

 ## Current setup